1. Home

 FAQ

-Are loans bad?
+Are loans bad debt?

 Loans can be good or bad debt.
 A loan is usually a good debt if you can afford to repay it and it’s used for a smart purchase.
 Loans are considered bad debt if they’re beyond your ability to repay or they’re used for unnecessary consumption.

-What is interest?
+What is an interest rate?

 Interest is essentially the cost of borrowing from a lender.
 Your interest rate determines how much you pay back in addition to the principal loan amount over the repayment term.
 Even a slight change in the interest rate can drastically affect how much you pay in total on a loan.
 Keep in mind that APR is the most accurate portrayal of your actual loan expense over time — this percentage includes the interest rate plus any fees.